Internet prostitution: Punternet

 In 2009 Harriet Harman asked the then governor of California Arnold Schwarzenegger to close down the Punternet website.
 She said that it was increasing the demand for prostitution in the UK, an activity which she described as degrading to women and which she said was putting them at risk.
 Punternet is hosted in California, despite being a review site for prostitution in the UK.
 Harman's actions did not result in the website being closed down; instead it received an increase in traffic due to the publicity generated.
 The website owners thanked Harman for the increase in business.

 In January 2010 at a Westminster Hall debate on Violence against Women, then Solicitor General Vera Baird again called for the site to be taken down.

 In 2018 Trishna Datta, an outreach worker from Ilford, Essex, launched a petition to have the Punternet website taken down.
 She said that website lacked adequate safety measures to ensure details which could put sex workers in danger were not revealed.
 Additionally she expressed concern that some of the sex workers reviewed on the site might be underage or victims of trafficking or sexual assault.
 Punternet commented that they would report underage prostitutes to the authorities, and that they encourage customers to report underage prostitutes and victims of trafficking to Crimestoppers UK.

 Bogus escort agencies scam

 In 2010, Suffolk Trading standards started Operation Troy, targeting bogus online escort agencies.
 These agencies promised large earnings in an effort to recruit escorts.
 A registration fee was charged to those wanting to join, but no work materialised.

-In July 2013, six members of the gang running this scam were jailed; the leader, Toni Muldoon, for seven and a half years.
+In July 2013, six members of the gang running this scam were jailed.
+The leader, Toni Muldoon, was sentenced to seven and a half years.
 It was estimated the scam netted £5.7m from 14,000 victims.

 Adultwork

 AdultWork is a UK website which allows sex workers to specify the services they provide before being booked for a job.
 The site is funded by sex workers, who pay to have their profiles displayed.
-In February 2014, an unnamed Northern Ireland woman successfully sued the website for unauthorised use of intimate photographs of herself.
+In February 2014, an unnamed Northern Irish woman successfully sued the website for unauthorised use of intimate photographs of herself.
 She was awarded £28,000 damages.